 |Microsoft SQL Server|

-There is no requirement in Insights that database tables be spatially enabled.
-A spatially-enabled table contains a field that Insights interprets as a location field.
-When a location field is detected in a dataset (table), Insights makes a number of assumptions described in the following sections.
+Database tables do not need to be spatially enabled to be used in Insights.
+A spatially enabled table contains a field that Insights interprets as a location field.
+When a location field is detected in a table, Insights makes a number of assumptions described in the following sections.